Testosterone is critical to the maintenance of health and overall quality of life for both men and women.

-- Berberine - Berberine is a plant alkaloid which directly helps sensitize the body to insulin and promotes weight loss directly.
-It's also helpful in promoting muscle growth.
+- Berberine – Berberine is a plant alkaloid that directly helps sensitize the body to insulin and promotes weight loss directly.
+It’s also helpful in promoting muscle growth.

 - CLA – CLA is another fat that is concentrated in dairy products but supplementing with very high doses has been shown to help promote muscle growth and directly reduce fat mass.